netneurolab/netneurotools/README.rst

 netneurotools: Tools for network neuroscience
 =============================================

-This toolbox is a collection of functions written in Python (and some Matlab!) that get frequent usage in the `Network Neuroscience Lab <www.misiclab.com>`_, housed in the `Brain Imaging Centre <https://www.mcgill.ca/bic/home>`_ at `McGill University <https://www.mcgill.ca/>`_.
+This toolbox is a collection of functions written in Python that get frequent usage in the `Network Neuroscience Lab <netneurolab.github.io/>`_, housed in the `Brain Imaging Centre <https://www.mcgill.ca/bic/home>`_ at `McGill University <https://www.mcgill.ca/>`_.

 .. image:: https://travis-ci.org/netneurolab/netneurotools.svg?branch=master